A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 9) Bob McAdoo, 1972 (#1 pick: LaRue Martin).
 Draft class rank: #2

-1972 was the first time that the NBA allowed college underclassmen into the Draft, under their newly instated hardship rule.
+1972 was the first time that the NBA allowed college underclassmen into the Draft, under their newly instated hardship clause.
 Four non-seniors were selected, and three of them – UMass’ Julius Erving, Michigan State’s Ralph Simpson, and Princeton’s Brian Taylor – spurned the NBA for the ABA anyway.
 The other was McAdoo, an All-American under Dean Smith at North Carolina who was drafted by the struggling Buffalo Braves.
-He brought instant legitimacy to the young franchise, winning Rookie of the Year in ’72-’73, MVP in ’74-’75, and leading them to three consecutive playoff appearances, starting in 1974.
+He brought instant legitimacy to the young franchise, winning Rookie of the Year in ’72-’73, MVP in ’74-’75, and leading them to three consecutive playoff appearances.
 Martin, a senior center from Loyola, was picked ahead of McAdoo by the Blazers and lasted just four seasons in the NBA.

 8) Isiah Thomas, 1981 (#1 pick: Mark Aguirre).
 Draft class rank: #1